Reasonable Accommodations to Ensure a Fair and Inclusive Process

 Understanding and complying with federal laws and regulations around accommodations is no longer just the responsibility of legal counsel.
 Every area of campus plays a role in ensuring your institution is compliant with federal and state laws and Student Affairs, including Student Conduct, plays a large part in that.
 Help your staff members understand their legal responsibilities, recognize hidden disabilities and collaborate with key resources on campus so they can provide navigable processes that contribute to students’ academic success and development.

-Join our campus legal expert on May 23, 2022 for this online training where we’ll explore the intersections between the ADA, accessibility and student conduct.
+Join our campus legal expert for this on-demand training where we explore the intersections between the ADA, accessibility and student conduct.

 Ensure that your students with disabilities are successful in the navigation of student conduct processes.
 Our expert presenter will help your team keep this student population engaged, ensure there is an equal opportunity for success in learning and development, and that you are doing everything you need to keep your institution compliant.